-Lead, copper, bare steel and green or some chemically-treated timbers are not compatible with this product; thus don't allow any contact of the product with those materials, nor discharge of rainwater from them onto the product.
-If there are doubts about the compatibility of products being used, ask for advice from our information line.
+Lead, copper, bare steel and green or some chemicallytreated timber are not compatible with this product; thus don't allow any contact of the product with those materials, nor discharge of rainwater from them onto the product.
+Supporting members should be coated to avoid problems with underside condensation.
+If there are doubts about the compatibility of other products being used, ask for advice from our information line.